mpg/p256-m/README.md

 - TinyCrypt uses Co-Z Jacobian formulas for point operation, which should be faster (though a bit larger) than the mixed affine-Jacobian formulas used by p256-m, but again other factors appear to compensate for that.
+- p256-m uses bits of inline assembly for 64-bit multiplication on the platforms used for benchmarking, while TinyCrypt uses only C (and the compiler's runtime library).
 - TinyCrypt uses a specialised routine based on Shamir's trick for ECDSA verification, which gives much better performance than the generic code that p256-m uses in order to minimize code size.